Cloud Data Security and Compliance Best Practices

 Most businesses have some type of strategy when it comes to on-premises data essential to business operations.
 However, once public cloud services and infrastructure are utilized, the processes, tools, and backup strategies can get overlooked or neglected in general.

 How to secure cloud services?
 Well, first you need to know the misconceptions about what responsibility the public cloud provider has towards data and what protections they offer.
-It is critically important for businesses today to understand the importance of proactively taking charge of data backups for critical data being housed in public cloud environments such as Software-as-a-Service offerings like Office 365 and G Suite.
+It is critically important for businesses today to understand the importance of proactively taking charge of data backups for critical data being housed in public cloud environments such as Software-as-a-Service offerings like Microsoft 365 and Google Workspace.
 This means not relying on the public cloud vendor’s tools and offerings, but rather, making use of effective third-party tools that can protect data using best-practice methodologies.